rexresearch

 [0006] Microwave heating technology has the advantage over blast

-ovens relying on combustion in being faster to heat the iron oxide
+ovens relying on combustion in being faster to heat the iron

-internally directly by absorbing the microwave radiation.
+generates heat internally directly by absorbing the microwave

-heated with microwave radiation in being reduced.
+conductive to be heated with microwave radiation in being

 [0007] Another problem with iron and steel making has been the